eight04/GM_context/README.md

 Define a menu item
 ------------------

-Each item may contain `onclick` callback, which would recieve an [`contextmenu` event](https://developer.mozilla.org/en-US/docs/Web/Events/contextmenu).
+The event handler on the item would recieve a [`contextmenu` event](https://developer.mozilla.org/en-US/docs/Web/Events/contextmenu).

+All types of items may contain following global properties:

+* disabled: boolean.

 ### submenu